Estimating heating times in periodically driven quantum many-body systems via avoided crossing spectroscopy: Heating Rates via Avoided Crossing Spectroscopy

 We investigate this relation numerically by introducing a factor $ g $ for the drive strength, changing $V \to gV$ in the protocol.
 We then compare the exact matrix elements with the appropriate expressions from our computed gaps for the first mode ($g_{1}=4/\pi$ for the square drive).
 The results are shown in Fig.~\ref{fig: matel} for $L=8$ and drive strengths $g=0.01$ and $g=1$, where the latter corresponds to the original model.

-Here we observe that for $g=0.01$ the correspondence is very good, apart from a region at very small $\tau$ where the gaps are limited by the resolution and some very small crossings which are likely due to higher modes ($m > 1$).
+Here we observe that for $g=0.01$ the correspondence is very good, apart from a region at very small $\tau$ where the gaps are limited by the resolution and some very small crossings which are likely due to "multi-photon resonances" i.e. levels with energy difference $\omega_{ij}$ meeting at frequency $\omega=m\omega_{ij}$ in the Floquet diagram (one can see this visually in Fig.~\ref{fig:angles_colored} - the levels with the largest slope meet a second time ($\omega_{ij}=2\omega$) within the $\tau-$window).
 At $g=1$ the expressions are still qualitatively similar, but especially the locations of the gaps are noticeably different.
 This means that strictly speaking the assumptions of the FGR are not valid anymore for the model i.e.~states do not cross at a $\tau$ given by the energy difference.
 However, for larger systems the density of crossings will increase and these small corrections will be washed out allowing the FGR to still make a good prediction.
 In this sense, in the rough region of validity of the FGR we expect our method to not improve predictions significantly.
 However, in the following sections we will show two scenarios in which our method, has clear advantages.